Home > Financial Aid > Financial Aid FAQs

 You should apply for financial aid if you need assistance with the cost of higher education.
 You are eligible to apply regardless of your income level.
 Financial aid is available to those who qualify.

 The FAFSA is the Free Application for Federal Student Aid that you must complete if you wish to apply for financial aid.
 This application can be accessed online using this link: www.fafsa.ed.gov.
-For more information on Federal Student Aid, download 2017-2018 Federal Student Aid at a Glance.
+For more information on Federal Student Aid, download The Guide to Federal Student Aid 2018-2019.

 Verification is the process the college follows to confirm the accuracy of the information you reported on your FAFSA.
 If your application is selected for verification by the Department of Education, the college will contact you to request additional information.

 It depends.
 You must answer a series of dependency questions outlined by the Department of Education.
 Answers you provide will determine if you’re considered to be an independent or dependent student for federal student aid purposes.
 If you are independent, you do not have to provide information about your parents on the FAFSA.
 If you are dependent, you must provide information about your parents on the FAFSA.

 You must successfully complete course work and meet satisfactory academic progress in your program of study in order to receive and maintain your eligibility for financial aid.
 Also, Financial aid plans need to be updated every academic year.

 Most students get the majority of their funding from Federal Financial Aid to cover program costs.
 If financial aid does not cover your program costs in full, then you must select a secondary (or alternative) option to cover your remaining balance.

 Other resources to pay for college include institutional loans, employer tuition reimbursement, military education benefits, local, community and private organizations, and scholarship or grants.